 The next 12-second video shows how to remove and install the Bag Carrier.
 The video makes it look easy, and it is.
 But there are some subtle movements that you will want to notice as you watch it.
-To remove the Carrier, notice that you need to angle the BOTTOM of the Carrier AWAY from the rubber bumper first, about half way to the kick-stand position, then lift UP on the Carrier and slide it off.
-As you slide it off, rotate the bottom of the Carrier back toward the rubber bumper.
-To install the Carrier you start off with the bottom of the Carrier against the rubber bumper, then as you slide it onto the blades, rotate the bottom of the Carrier away from the rubber bumper so it can drop down into the carrying notch.
+To remove the Carrier, notice that you need to angle the BOTTOM of the Carrier AWAY from the bike about half way to the kick-stand position, then lift UP on the Carrier, then slide it off.
+As you slide it off, rotate the bottom of the Carrier back toward the bike.
+To install the Carrier you start off with the bottom of the Carrier against the rubber bumper, then as you slide it onto the blades, rotate the bottom of the Carrier away from the rubber bumper so slots can drop down into the carrying notches.
 This combination of movements cannot be accidentally replicated while riding or while using the Carrier as a kick stand which is why it is so solid and yet easy to remove without any pins or fasteners.

 Notice in the video that if you have a stand bag, its "foot" will fit through the open space at the bottom of the bag carrier frame a shown in this picture.

 Secure your golf bag with the supplied cords using figure 8’s on the cleats (at the 1:32 minute mark of the first video above).
 The reason we don’t recommend bungee cords or other stretchy straps is so that they don't squeeze in on your bag which can interfere with slipping your clubs in and out.
 If you prefer buckle straps, the Carrier Frame also has strap slots.
 You can get buckle straps very inexpensively from Amazon, Ebay, or other similar sellers.